 Please arrange an appointment with your trusted healthcare professional with a special interest in knees for specific advice.

 What is the Treatment for Total Knee Replacement?

 Pre Operative Physiotherapy

-Pre-operatively you may be prescribed a course of physiotherapy to better prepare your knee and its surrounding muscles for the upcoming surgery.
+Pre-operatively you may be prescribed a course of physiotherapy to prepare better your knee and its surrounding muscles for the upcoming surgery.

-Studies indicate that the better your muscle strength and knee range of movement before surgery, then the better your recovery.
+Studies indicate that the better your muscle strength and knee range of movement before surgery, the better your recovery.

 Post Operative Physiotherapy